 Off-street and on-street parking

-There is a range of options when parking in town and cities, including on-street parking and off-street car parks.
-Car parks previously managed by TransportNI are now run by local councils.
-NSL Traffic Attendants still patrol the car parks and issue Penalty Charge Notices (parking tickets) to illegally-parked vehicles.
+There are a range of options when parking in town and cities, including on-street parking and off-street car parks.
+Traffic attendants still patrol the car parks and issue Penalty Charge Notices (parking tickets) to illegally-parked vehicles.

 Off-street car parking